Echo-E$^3$Net: Efficient Endocardial Spatio-Temporal Network for Ejection Fraction Estimation: Materials and Methods

-Given an echocardiography dataset $\mathcal{D} := \{(V^n, y^n)\}_{n=1}^{N}$, each video $V^n \in \mathbb{R}^{C \times F^n \times H \times W}$ consists of $F^n \in \mathbb{Z}^+$ frames with spatial resolution $H \times W$ and an associated left ventricular ejection fraction (EF) value $y^n \in (0, 100)$.
-For each study, we additionally have end-diastolic volume (EDV), end-systolic volume (ESV), and dual-phase (ED/ES) endocardial landmark annotations.
-The goal is to learn a model that, given an input echocardiographic video $V^n$, predicts the EF $\hat{y}^n$ (and optionally EDV/ESV), while remaining consistent with the underlying cardiac geometry. \\ We propose \NetName, a 3D network that explicitly couples dual-phase endocardial border modeling with global spatio-temporal feature aggregation.
-As illustrated in Figure~\ref{fig:method}, the architecture comprises three main components: \begin{enumerate} \item a backbone encoder that extracts multi-scale 3D features, \item a dual-phase Endocardial Border Detector (\textbf{E\textsuperscript{2}CBD}) that predicts ED/ES landmarks and associated phase-aware landmark embeddings, and \item an Endocardial Feature Aggregator (\textbf{E\textsuperscript{2}FA}) that fuses these geometric descriptors with global statistics to regress EF and, when available, EDV/ESV. \end{enumerate} E\textsuperscript{2}CBD is trained with anatomically motivated geometric constraints derived from Simpson's biplane method, while E\textsuperscript{2}FA ensures that both local shape and global contractility cues contribute to the final prediction.
+We propose \NetName, a 3D network that explicitly couples dual-phase endocardial border modeling with global spatio-temporal feature aggregation.
+As illustrated in \Cref{fig:method}, the architecture comprises three main components: \begin{enumerate} \item a backbone encoder that extracts multi-scale 3D features, \item a dual-phase Endocardial Border Detector (\textbf{E\textsuperscript{2}CBD}) that predicts ED/ES landmarks and associated phase-aware landmark embeddings, and \item an Endocardial Feature Aggregator (\textbf{E\textsuperscript{2}FA}) that fuses these geometric descriptors with global statistics to regress EF. \end{enumerate} E\textsuperscript{2}CBD is trained with anatomically motivated geometric constraints derived from Simpson's biplane method, while E\textsuperscript{2}FA ensures that both local shape and global Contractility cues contribute to the final prediction.